 Take Kids to the Nearby Sweet Shop

-If you are a parent, it’ll come as no surprise to you that kids should be treated carefully in stressful circumstances, of which a household in the process of relocation is an epitome.
+If you are a parent and you’re relocating with kids, it’ll come as no surprise to you that kids should be treated carefully in stressful circumstances, of which a household in the process of relocation is an epitome.
 Take them to the playground, or have ice cream with them.
 Take them to a patisserie they love and have a piece of cake.
 Show patience, and your children will respond kindly.
 By making it easier for them, you’ll make it easier for yourself as well.

 In the last instance, if any part of the process seems overwhelming, ask the movers for help; they did it all countless times.
 So good luck, and many happy returns.